Connecting With Customers: Segmentation vs Personalization

 Email personalization strategies

-It’s also important to stay up-to-date with innovations and trends in personalization and monitor your competitors to track the different tactics and strategies they use.
+It’s important to stay up-to-date with email marketing trends in personalization.
+Monitor your competitors to track the different tactics and strategies they use.
 Attend industry events and read relevant publications to stay connected with the evolving landscape.

 Email segmentation is a must and so is email personalization.
 Impersonal emails can be a turn-off, but more importantly, using segmentation and personalization methods effectively can clock many more conversions for your business.
 The better you know your customer, the better your pitch will be.